PRE CONFERENCE WORKSHOPS

 Kristen Ullrich, PsyD

-This workshop will focus on a full description of the TMI intervention for young children who have anger and aggression problems.
+This workshop will focus on a full description of the TMI Cognitive Behavior Play Therapy intervention for young children who have anger and aggression problems.
 Using specific CBT skills integrated into play therapy strategies, children will learn effective emotion regulation approaches to problem-solving.

 Movies, Music and Books, Oh My!
 Creative Strategies in CBPT